asciidoctor/asciidoctor-tabs/js/README.md

 ### API

 There are two ways to use the extension with the Asciidoctor.js API.
-In each case, you must require the Asciidoctor.js module (`asciidoctor`) before requiring this one.
+In either case, you must require the Asciidoctor.js module (`asciidoctor`) before requiring this one.

 You can call the exported `register` method with no arguments to register the extension as a global extension.